BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## Internationalizing via JavaScript

-Let's add an internationalised property to the blade's view model at `$BLADE_ROOT/src/demo/blades/myblade/MybladeViewModel.js`.
+Let's add an internationalized property to the blade's view model at `$BLADE_ROOT/src/demo/blades/myblade/MybladeViewModel.js`.

 ```js
 'use strict';